jefmud/quart_summernote_blog_simple/README.md

 This small program is intended to demonstrate a simple blog built on Phil Jones' Quart microframework.
 It wouldn't take much to flesh this out with user authentication (flask_login) and a simple administrative interface.

+I first learned of Quart from a EuroPython talk by Phil Jones.
+There is a nice medium.com article/video of that talk (https://medium.com/@pgjones/quart-an-asgi-alternative-to-flask-53915868d220)

 Quart asyncio (https://github.com/pgjones/quart)

 **Quart is an ASYNC superset of Flask.**  The project takes some of the strongest features of Armin Ronacher's Flask project and moves it into the Python 3 asynchronous realm.
 Porting simple Flask apps to Quart is relatively trivial, but you should look carefully at their documentation.
 Some of the Flask addons will work with a "monkey patch" (quart.flask_ext).
 See the documentation and examples for details.